Unscrewing Mold Manufacturing

 When you run abrasive materials like glass-filled nylon (PA+GF), standard hardened steel cores wear down fast, which ruins your thread dimensions.
 To stop this wear, we apply a Titanium Nitride (TiN) coating to the unscrewing cores.

 This golden coating hardens the core surface and reduces friction against the glass fibers.
-It keeps the mold running smoothly and ensures your threads stay accurate for a much longer mold
+It keeps the mold running smoothly and ensures your threads stay accurate for a much longer mold lifespan.

 How Do We Keep Your Overseas Unscrewing Mold Project on Track?